naturalis/naturalis-galaxy-tutorials/README.md

 * Manually set the format for the file to “zip”.

 ![Search field for file format](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/UploadManualFull.PNG)
 * Click on "start" to submit the dataset.
-The dataset will show up in the Galaxy history panel on the right side of the screen
+The dataset will show up in the Galaxy history panel on the right side of the screen.

 ![Button for starting file upload]()